intel-iot-devkit/smart-video-workshop/up2-vision-kit/interact-face-detection.md

 		#add_subdirectory(validation_app)

-10. Since we are going to run the application on both laptop with an Intel Core CPU and on Up2 with an Intel Atom CPU, some of the CPU extensions are not supported for Atom, we want to make sure we disable it for compiler.
+10. Since we are going to run the application on both laptop with an Intel® Core™ processor CPU and on UP² with an Intel Atom® processor CPU, some of the CPU extensions are not supported for Intel Atom® processors, we want to make sure we disable it for compiler.
 Expand **cmake** folder under project samples, double click **OptimizationFlags.cmake**, then comment out line 26 and 27, save and close the file.
 Learn more about the Supported Devices from here: /opt/intel/computer_vision_sdk_2018.3.343/deployment_tools/documentation/docs/SupportedPlugins.html

 		#            set(ENABLE_AVX2    ${HAVE_AVX2})
 		#            set(ENABLE_AVX512F ${HAVE_AVX512F})